How does one go about finding a true answer to the question of whether Jesus did or didn’t rise from the dead?

-If you and I were to witness a person’s motorcycle accent, for example, what are the odds that we would later tell the evening news reporters the exact same details?
+If you and I were to witness a person’s motorcycle accident, for example, what are the odds that we would later tell the evening news reporters the exact same details?
 Sure, we would get the overall story right: the motorcyclist was nicked by a car, spun into oncoming traffic, but amazingly survived after being tossed into a huge bale of hay on the side of the road.

 Beyond that, my version to the news reporter would probably deviate from yours, based on my vantage point and my personal perspective.

-- Perhaps only I noticed that as the motorcyclist landed on the hay stack, the startled couple who had been kissing behind it screamed and fled, because they were embarrassed!
+- Perhaps only I noticed that as the motorcyclist landed on the haystack, the startled couple who had been kissing behind it screamed and fled, because they were embarrassed!

 - In your version, you might mimic the words the motorcyclist shouted as he was launched airborne—words I didn’t happen to catch.

-- Only the third witness, who got a good view of the rider’s Harley, could share how the bike flipped sideways, skidded, and smacked a stop sign so hard that the sign bent and grabbed the bike—like a preying mantis nabbing dinner.
+- Only the third witness, who got a good view of the rider’s Harley, could share how the bike flipped sideways, skidded, and smacked a stop sign so hard that the sign bent and grabbed the bike—like a praying mantis nabbing dinner.